pengwangit/aws-ecs-demo/README.md

 However, for demo purpose, you may not need to change them.
 ```
-* Deploy all the infrastructures
+* Deploy all the infrastructures manually

 ```
 # git clone https://github.com/pengwangit/aws-ecs-demo.git